MikelGarciaData/DL_VCC/geneFlow/README.md

 3. **Zero-Shot Test:** In Fold 1, the model might train on TP53 and KRAS but is validated on MYC.

 4. **Goal:** This proves the model isn't memorizing "Cell A turns into Cell B", but is learning "Gene Vector V causes a transformation in Direction D".

+## 3.1 Training Strategy (Simple Split)

+We use a **Train/Validation Split** strategy to ensure the model generalizes to unseen genes without the computational cost of K-Fold Cross-Validation.

+1. **Gene Splitting:** The script identifies all unique perturbation genes (e.g., TP53, KRAS, MYC...).
+It randomly sets aside 10% of these genes as a **Validation Set**.

+2. **Zero-Shot Validation:** During training, the model **never sees** cells perturbed by the validation genes.
+Every 50 epochs, we pause and ask the model to predict the velocity for these unseen genes.

+3. **Checkpointing:** We save the model weights (`best_model.pt`) only when the validation loss improves.
+This prevents overfitting and ensures the final model is the one that generalized best.

 ## 4. How to Run on HPC